nikogura/nikogura.com/NikOguraResume.md

 I created one-click self-service deployment tooling to bare-metal hosts and Kubernetes clusters.
 I even created a series of Kubernetes clusters myself, ex nihilo, and lead the effort to use them in production with a 'long tail' of pre-cached javascript.
 Think 'Blue-Green', except with all the colors of the rainbow trailing back as long as needed until the cache was finally purged and the older versions were no longer needed.

-The company's entire onboarding and access system, both to our network and our K8S clusters came out of my fertile mind and busy fingers, as did our internal PKI- with a little help from Hashicorp Vault and a ton of Golang.
+The company's IAM system, both to our network and our K8S clusters came out of my fertile mind and busy fingers, as did our internal PKI- with a little help from Hashicorp Vault and a ton of Golang.

 I designed and build a system of 'Managed Secrets' so that we could generate, rotate, and well, 'manage' secrets across the enterprise - in AWS and in a bare metal datacenter.
 An app getting the right secret is important, but you also need to know who has access to what, when to rotate, et al.  Managed Secrets essentially puts a YAML interface on Hashicorp Vault, and makes operating an enterprise secrets system easy.
 Managed Secrets are also delightful to use for a developer.
 In every environment, your workload get the secrets it needed automatically as if by magic.